Deadline extension for abstracts. New date: January 15, 2021

 - Sociotechnical construction of “extinction” as a legal, political, and cultural category.

 Proposals should consist of an abstract (300 words) and a brief biographical note (100 words).
-Please submit abstracts to Manuel Tironi (firstname.lastname@example.org), Marcelo González (email@example.com), and Marisol de la Cadena (firstname.lastname@example.org) by May 15th, 2020 with the subject “Ends in Other Terms.”
-If accepted, full 7,000-word drafts would be due by September 1st, 2020.
-The special issue is planned to be published in 2021.
+Please submit abstracts to Manuel Tironi (firstname.lastname@example.org), Marcelo González (email@example.com), and Marisol de la Cadena (firstname.lastname@example.org) by January 15th, 2021 with the subject “Ends in Other Terms.”

 Blaser, M. (2019).
 On the Properly Political (Disposition for the) Anthropocene, Anthropological Theory 19(1): 74–94.